 The policy will be reviewed as the school year progresses in line with HSE guidelines and Department of Education and Skills advice.

 Ratification & Communication

-The BOM officially reviewed and ratified this policy on 10th August, 2020.
+The BOM officially ratified this policy on 25th August, 2020 and reviewed it on 30th August, 2021.